 While many airlines have turned to padding fares with extra fees, it’s been left to the tech world to help travelers find savings wherever they can.
 When it comes to that, Google Flights just might be leading the way: The service recently announced two new tools to help travelers find the cheapest airfares available.

 Google Flight’s new Travel Trends tool allows you to choose the dates when you will be traveling to see historic flight price trends and the latest hotel deals.
-For now the tool has data for Thanksgiving, the Christmas holidays and New Year’s.
+For now the tool has data for 2019 holidays and more.

-Using 2017 data, the tool will also show you the price trends for the 25 most popular holiday flight routes.
+The tool also shows you the price trends for the 25 most popular holiday flight routes.
 This is great for figuring how many days ahead of time is best to buy a plane ticket.